Woodenonez/DyObAv-MPCnEBM-Warehouse/README.md

 ROS2 Code is available: [ROS2 Gazebo Simulation](https://github.com/Woodenonez/DyObAv-MPCnEBM-Warehouse-ROS2)

 ## Publication
-The paper is under review ...
+The paper is accepted by IEEE RA-L,
-Bibtex citation:
+Bibtex citation (ongoing):
 ```
 NOT YET
 ```